Monogram/APIQR Fraud Alert

 What Should I Do?

-- Please contact API at firstname.lastname@example.org to advise us that you are in receipt of fraudulent communications and in your email include the following three items:
+- Please contact API using the API Monogram/APIQR Contact Form to advise us that you are in receipt of fraudulent communications and in your email include the following three items:

 - The original email.

 - Original subject line – please do not change the original subject line of the email you received.

 - The complete headers, including the headers – email headers contain a detailed record of the specific route that an email takes through the internet when it is sent to you.

 - Forward the same emails to the abuse addresses of the Internet Service Providers or ISPs involved.
 For example firstname.lastname@example.org and email@example.com.